sofiabsilva/learning-path/README.md

    ## Projects and Skills aquired
    - Learned to use SASS
    - Rebuilt [Grooveradio.NET](https://grooveradio.net/) - made it responsive, and compatible with most browsers.

+# February 2019

+   - Continued the "CS50 Web Programming with Python and Javascript" course

+   ## Projects and Skills aquired
+   - Continued working on my tubbiearts.com gallery website, changed some of the design, now using flask with the jinja2 templates, instead of hard coding every html page.

 # Currently
    - Taking the "CS50 Web Programming with Python and Javascript" course
    - Continuing with FreeCodeCamp's JS Functional Programming